BrendonLH/capital-finder-brendon/README.md

 ## Tests
 How do you run tests?
--   no tests for server API calls
+-   no tests for server API call